snakers4/silero-stress/README.md

 - **General and generalizable**

-  Silero Stress was trained on a large dataset, containing ~4M known words and word forms and ~120M annotated sentences with homographs.
+  Silero Stress was trained on a large dataset, containing ~4M known words and word forms and ~200M annotated sentences with homographs.
 It also works with unknown (and invented) words with 60-70% accuracy.
+You can also add regex/phrases to homosolver to adjust predictions.

 - **No Strings Attached**